SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

 misty.RegisterEvent("CenterTimeOfFlight", Events.TimeOfFlight, condition=[EventFilters.TimeOfFlightPosition.FrontCenter], debounce=TOF_debounce, keep_alive=True, callback_function=_TimeOfFlight)
 ```

 Next, we’ll do the same for Misty’s movement sensors.
 Because `LocationCommand` in Python doesn’t send data when Misty stops moving, we’ll use the `DriveEncoders` event instead.
 We can go with the default 0 ms for debounce, but 5 is also fine.
+This is stored in the global varialbe `DE_debounce`.

 ```python
 misty.RegisterEvent("DriveEncoders", Events.DriveEncoders, keep_alive=True, debounce=DE_debounce, callback_function=_DriveEncoders)